RozbehSharahi/graphql3/README.md

 # Well known open tasks

-- Have container with private service access for tests.
-Currently services are all public.
-See: `Services.yaml`.
 - Need tests for installation of extension ext_localconf.php of Graphql3TestExtension.
 - Need good test base in order to test if extending graphql3 via extensions is working